- Main Menu

 According to the Information Systems Audit and Control Association (ISACA), incident management and response is “a key component of an enterprise business continuity and resilience program.”
 Under ISACA, incident management follows the Control Objectives for Information and Related Technologies (COBIT) framework for IT management and governance.
 Another popular approach to incident management is outlined by the Information Technology Infrastructure Library (ITIL) and is called ITIL incident management, which defines incident management as a way of managing the lifecycle of incidents (unplanned interruptions or reductions in quality of IT services) in order to restore affected services as quickly as possible.

-An efficient incident management program must be based on a consistent, repeatable process that allows the IT operations team to recognize, respond to, and address detrimental events and service requests in order to achieve incident resolution.
-Whichever framework your organization prefers, there are a number of steps involved in the incident management process intended to not only get you from event to resolution but to ensure the entire process results in the best possible outcome for your service operation.
+An efficient incident management workflow must be based on a consistent, repeatable process that allows the IT operations team to recognize, respond to, and address detrimental events and service requests in order to achieve incident resolution.
+Whichever framework your organization prefers, there are a number of steps considered best practices involved in the ITIL incident management process intended to resolve the incident, but also to ensure the entire process results in the best possible outcome for your service operation.
 These steps include:

-- Categorization – an arrangement of the event type, such as the device, service, location, etc. There may be multiple categories associated with a single incident
+Incidents are then categorized and subcategorized based on the area of IT or business the incident has created conflict.
+The categorization is an arrangement of the event type, such as the device, service, or location.
+There may be multiple categories associated with a single incident.

-- Prioritization – depending on the category and impact on service availability, the event is evaluated and triaged to ensure it gets the proper level of attention
+Depending on the category and impact on service availability, the event is evaluated and triaged to ensure it gets the proper level of attention.
+Based on priority, incidents can be classified as:

-- Response – depending on its category and priority, the incident is assigned to the appropriate personnel
+After category and priority have been established, the incident is routed and assigned to the appropriate personnel.

-- Resolution – fixing the cause of an incident is only part of the process.
-Incident resolution requires testing the associated system or service to ensure it can be returned to full operation
+- Incident resolution: Fixing the incident is only part of the process.
+Incident resolution requires testing the associated system or service to ensure it can be returned to full operation.

-It’s important to know, however, that while these frameworks are critical and follow a logical progression, they were developed years ago, when enterprise networks were simpler, and IT operations teams were focused on maintaining a manageable number of devices and software products that didn’t change very often.
-Today, it’s a different story.
-Enterprise infrastructure configurations for even modest organizations are highly complex, software-driven, distributed across on-premises facilities and the cloud, and they change moment-by-moment as services, virtual machines, computing instances, and mobile devices appear and disappear from the network.
+It’s important to know, however, that while these incident management frameworks are critical and follow a logical progression, they were developed years ago, when enterprise networks were simpler, and IT operations teams were focused on maintaining a manageable number of devices and software products that didn’t change very often.
+Today, it’s a different story and best practices for incident management has changed.
+Enterprise infrastructure configurations for even modest organizations are highly complex, software-driven, and distributed across on-premises facilities and the cloud, and they change moment-by-moment as services, virtual machines, computing instances, and mobile devices appear and disappear from the network.

 Data and Incident Management at Scale